Genotek/ClassifyCNV/README.md

 ## **ClassifyCNV**

-ClassifyCNV is a tool that implements the 2019 ACMG guidelines to evaluate the pathogenicity of germline duplications and deletions.
+ClassifyCNV is a command-line tool that implements the 2019 ACMG guidelines to evaluate the pathogenicity of germline duplications and deletions.

+The tool uses pre-parsed publicly available databases to calculate a pathogenicity score for each copy-number variant (CNV) in accordance with the ACMG guidelines.

 ### **Requirements**